PnX-SI/gn_mobile_maps/maps/README.md

 | `min_zoom_editing`               | &#9744; | Set the minimum zoom level to allow editing feature on the map.                              |
 | `layers[]`                       | &#9744; | Define layers to display on the map.                                                         |

+#### Base path

+- If `base_path` is not set, uses the external storage root path (if defined) or the internal storage root path as fallback to perform a deep scan to find all configured layers
+- If `base_path` is an absolute path, tries to resolve the root path of the layers from this path
+- If `base_path` is a relative path, tries to resolve the root path of the layers from external storage (if defined) matching this relative path or from internal storage matching this relative path as fallback
+- If a configured layer was not found from `base_path`, tries to find it by performing a deep scan from external storage root path (if defined) or from internal storage root path as fallback

 #### Layer description

 | Parameter    | Type   | Description                                                                                               |